getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 4. On the **Applications** page, click the **Assigments** tab.
 Now you can edit User Assigments and add required RedashGroups for the user.

 {% callout info %}
-You can also control attributes on OKTA Group level by removing the Scope from User personal.
+You can also control attributes on the Okta Group level by removing the Scope from User personal.
 {% endcallout %}

 ## Auth0